50 memorable movie cameos

 In 2002, Gwyneth Paltrow had a brief role in the third “Austin Powers” movie, which was most notable for the funny, but crass name her character has in the film.
 Paltrow appears as herself alongside Tom Cruise in a movie within a movie, which Steven Spielberg is making about Powers and his ventures.

 Brett Favre, ‘There’s Something About Mary’

-In this 1998 romantic gross-out comedy, NFL quarterback Brett Favre of the Green Bay Packers makes an appearance at the end of the film as himself, when it’s revealed that he’s the “Brett” that Mary has been referring to this whole time.
+In this 1998 gross-out romantic comedy, NFL quarterback Brett Favre of the Green Bay Packers makes an appearance at the end of the film as himself, when it’s revealed that he’s the “Brett” that Mary has been referring to this whole time.
 Favre was the third athlete to be offered the role after New England Patriots quarterback Drew Bledsoe and San Francisco 49ers quarterback Steve Young both turned down the part.
-Young, who a descendent of Brigham Young, told the Farrelly Brothers that he was afraid Mormon children might sneak into the R-rated film.
+Young, who is a descendant of Brigham Young, told the Farrelly Brothers that he was afraid Mormon children might sneak into the R-rated film.

 You may also like: 50 of the best films according to women critics